RickCogley/octopress-all/source/_posts/2013-01-30-view-source-in-mail-dot-app.markdown

 <!--more-->

 I found this by accident, and it is useful so I thought I would share it.
-My finders are used to pressing {% raw %}<span class="label label-success">command-option-u</span>{% endraw %} to "view source" in browsers on my Mac.
+My fingers are used to pressing {% raw %}<span class="label label-success">command-option-u</span>{% endraw %} to "view source" in browsers on my Mac.
 I was context-switched to Mail.app today when I tried viewing source on a web page, and what do you know?
 A window pops up with the html source of the selected email message.
 You can also view the headers _in situ_ in the mail message, by pressing {% raw %}<span class="label label-success">command-shift-h</span>{% endraw %}, if that is your preference.

 Good to know, good to know.